Written by Terry Smith

 For the money, Gunk 855 is a decent pressure washer cleaning detergent, and certainly a good alternative to the more expensive karcher universal cleaner.

-If you’re looking for a pressure washer cleaning product to be used on your car, and on your car only; this is the stuff that I recommend you buy.
+If you’re looking for a pressure washer cleaning product to be used on your car,caravan, or vehicle; this is the stuff that I recommend you buy.
 Autoglym’s Polar Blast is so aptly named.
-When you spray it onto your car using your pressure washer, it covers your car in a thick, snow like, foam; far more than when using any of the universal cleaning products we just reviewed.
+When you spray it onto your car using your pressure washer, it covers your car in a thick, snow like foam; far more than when using any of the universal cleaning products we just reviewed.

 The foam is left on there to break down and loosen the dirt for 10 minutes, and then you just wash it off with water and see the dirt disappearing.
 It works extremely well.

 Polar Blast is meant to be used as a pre-wash, so you’ll still have to use a car shampoo afterwards, but take my word for it, there won’t be much hard work left for the shampoo to do.

 Now, with effective cleaning products like these, I’m always a bit wary and worry about it damaging the surface, but Polar Blast is pH neutral and won’t even adversely affect the polish or wax coating you already have on there.